 COS also have poor fire management control because the fireboxes leak so badly so you cannot control oxygen and that is what controls temperature and smoke quality.
 The food chamber doors also leak so you can’t control the draw of air with the chimney damper.
 That hot air seeping out the doors also carries with it moisture from your meat.

 COS are designed and build poorly.
-They are built from thin metal so heat retention is poor making them a bitch to work with in cold weather.
 Paint flakes off and they are prone to rust.

 EOS are made from thick metal that absorbs and distributes heat more evenly end to end, their doors and dampers are tight so you can really control temp.
 Some even have a duct system that forces the hot air to travel the length of the cooking chamber under a thick metal plate that warms the space from below, and the chimney is located on the same side as the firebox so that it pulls the warm air across the top of the food.

 Please resist the temptation to buy a COS.
 If you have to look macho, get a drum smoker.
 It can cook circles around the cheap offsets.

 Click here for an article with our impressions of many of the different offset smokers on the market, in all price ranges.
 But if you want something that looks macho and works well, get a drum smoker.
 At only $350 (shipping included), the Pit Barrel Cooker will cook circles around any COS.
 If you prefer, there is even an easy to assemble kit that you can build yourself, or they’ll build it for you.

 If you have an offset, here are some important techniques and modifications to make, cheap or otherwise: